nishantjr/ml-tableau/docs/introduction.md

 This leads to quite a few deficiencies---limited support for induction, users need to spell out many lemmas and simplifications, caching and optimization are at the mercy of what Z3's incremental interface will accept.
+\newline

-Our grand vision is to develop a matching logic solver, systematically and methodically, that unifies reasoning across embedded logics, to alleviate these problems.
+*Our grand vision is to develop a matching logic solver, systematically and methodically, that unifies reasoning across embedded logics, and alleviates these problems.*
-In [@towards-a-unified-framework], the authors begin such an effort---they build the foundations for a unified proof framework that allows fixedpoint reasoning across logics.
+In [@towards-a-unified-framework], the authors took the first steps in this effort---they build the foundations for a unified proof framework that allows fixedpoint reasoning across logics.
-However, this was built around a naive depth first search over strategies for unfolding fixedpoints and other simplifications.
-This is less than ideal for a couple of reasons.
-First, this is ad-hoc.
+The authors developed a set of high-level (relative to matching logic's own proof rules) syntax-driven proof system, amenable to automation.
+This approach was effective---the framework was evaluated against four logical systems---first-order logic with fixedpoints, separation logic, reachability logic, and linear temporal logic (LTL).

+However, as admitted in [@towards-a-unified-framework] itself, it would be unreasonable to hope that at such a nascent stage this framework would be able to compete with state-of-the-art domain-specific provers and decision procedures.
+We, however, believe that such a goal is possible and within reach in the near-term, but will likely take several years of sustained effort.
+Such an effort is worthwhile, because if successful could be transformative to the fields of automated deduction and program verification.

+In this work, we take aim at some shortcomings of this framework.
+First, the core of the framework was based on an ad-hoc unfolding of fixedpoints.
-We do not know the boundaries of where this procedure is complete, and when it would not terminate.
+The boundaries of where this procedure is complete, and when it would not terminate are not known.
+To work around this, an arbitary bound on the number of unfoldings for fixedpoints.
+Further, the procedure unnecessarily tried all possible interleavings of unfoldings leading to poor performance when there were more than a few fixedpoints in the claim.
+Second, the framework peformed poorly with arbitary claims, getting "stuck" when not in a specific normalized form.
-Each of the strategies required that the claim is in a specific normal form, and often the simplification procedures weren't powerful to re-normalize between applications of these strategies.
+Often the simplification procedures weren't powerful enough to re-normalize between applications of these strategies.
-Secondly, it is far from efficient---a lot of time is spent re-proving the the same claim with different unfolding orders.
+\todo{make sure we answer precisely how these are solved later in the paper.}

-We propose that this heuristic be replaced with a decision procedure for a fragment of matching logic, analogously to how  DPLL[@dpll], a decision procedure for propositional fragment of first-order logic, forms the core of many SMT solvers[@dpll-core].
+We propose that this heuristic be replaced with a decision procedure for a fragment of matching logic, analogously to how  DPLL[@dpll;@dpllt], a decision procedure for propositional fragment of first-order logic, forms the core of many first-order SMT solvers[@z3;@mathsat4;@cvc4].
 Solvers for first-order logic are typically constructed around DPLL, an algorithm for checking the satisfiability of propositional logic formulae.
 A first-order formula is transformed into a propositional "skeleton" by replacing atoms with propositional variables.